rfvgyhn/min-ed-launcher/README.md

 Windows: `%LOCALAPPDATA%\min-ed-launcher\cache`

 Linux: `$XDG_CACHE_HOME/min-ed-launcher` (`~/.cache` if `$XDG_CACHE_HOME` isn't set)

+You can override the default location by specifying the `cacheDir` property in your [settings].

 ## Build
 Two different toolchains are needed to build the entire project. .NET is used for the launcher itself and Rust is used